Do you spend time using social media at all?

 - YouTube – YouTube gets left out in the cold when it comes to being a social media network sometimes, but it’s one of the more powerful ones out there.
 It’s the world’s second largest search engine (after Google) with millions of users on this platform daily learning about how to do things, hobbies, interests, etc. And guess who’s putting out a lot of that content?
 Businesses and marketers.

 Choose two to three social media channels to start with, and educate yourself on the ins and outs of those from a business and marketing perspective.
 Different platforms will be appropriate for different clients, depending on their industry and goals.

-If you’re serious about building a business as a social media manager, launching a website that sells your social media management services is part of this process!
+If you’re serious about building a business as a Social Media VA, launching a website that sells your social media management services is part of this process!

-As a social media manager, you’re doing business in the online community where a website is essentially your calling card.
+As a Social Media Virtual Assistant, you’re doing business in the online community where a website is essentially your calling card.
 Having a website focused on your business legitimizes you and establishes with potential clients that you have a credible service to offer.

 Create a Social Media Presence for Your Business

 Once you’ve settled on which platforms you’ll specialize in, it’s time to set up your online presence – or optimize the one you have to your new career choice.
-The best way to find clients as a social media manager is to have a strong online presence where you can display your skills and social media savvy using your own social media accounts.
+The best way to find clients as a Social Media VA is to have a strong online presence where you can display your skills and social media savvy using your own social media accounts.

-And when it comes to your social media presence, it’s crucial to have profiles specific to your social media management business.
+And when it comes to your social media presence, it’s crucial to have profiles specific to your Social Media Virtual Assistant business.
 Social media will likely be your primary place to network and find potential clients, and their initial impressions of you based on your profile(s) could make or break your future relationship.